aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 Reasoning:

-1. Design Thinking: `tinymorph` will explore new interactions for writing, which means design thinking is required for us to prototype on ideas.
+1. Design Thinking: `morph` will explore new interactions for writing, which means design thinking is required for us to prototype on ideas.
 2. Research: The field of mechanistic interpretability is considered relatively new, in which there are exciting research happening.
 We will explore this to understand how we can utilise manual editing activations rather than driving the model through a system prompt.